“You will never feel truly satisfied by work until you are satisfied by life”

 ~ Heather Schuck

 Client Karen Asks: I feel like I’m being pulled in all directions at once.
-My boss wants higher productivity, my family wants more time with me.
+My boss wants higher productivity and is encouraging me to lead higher-level projects; my family wants more time with me.
 Is balancing work and a personal life hard to do for most people?

 Coach Joel Answers: It’s becoming an increasingly common problem in today’s hyper-competitive world.
 In a survey conducted by Strategy One, a global research and consulting firm they found that 89% of 1,043 Americans they surveyed state that work/life balance is a problem for them.